 This is not to say that there is no hope of transformation.
 God can, and does, break through to people.
 Given the work of the Holy Spirit, I have seen scripture radically change critics to humble, passionate followers of Christ.
-(I have also see the same scripture harden others more deeply.)
-People are the ministry, people are to minister and people are the reason that ministry is so hard.
+(I have also seen the same scripture harden others more deeply.)
+People are the ministry, people must minister to others, and people are the reason that ministry is so hard.
 We are all less-than-completely-sanctified, so show grace, even when some people resist forward movement.

 - Jesus did not heal everyone.

 Although everyone goes through seasons of hurt and need, you won’t be able to spend all your time ministering to every single person who calls.
 If you minister at a large or even a mid-sized church, there is no way you can make every hospital visit, be present for every surgery, make every home visit and stand at each deathbed; that is the hard reality that you (and your people) will face.
 The needs will be so great and varied that one human will not be able to meet them.
 This is not a matter of whether you care or not.
 I care deeply for the well-being of the members of our church.
 I grieve with them, pray for them and want to minister to them in the best way possible.
 As much as I truly wish I could be physically present for every crisis and valley (as well as every celebration and victory in life), I also know that I am just a single person, and they are many.